Description and Ideas for the Letter to the Bishops

 The Diocese of Olympia, 1551 Tenth Ave E, Seattle, WA 98102.

-Letters may also be scanned/sent to my Executive Assistant at firstname.lastname@example.org.
+Letters may also be scanned/sent to the Executive Assistant to the Office of the Bishop at firstname.lastname@example.org.

 Include your full name, congregation, city, and date of confirmation at the top of the letter.